 - It is easy to navigate libraries in Java.

-- It is faster than other programming languages therefore provides excellent performance.
+- It is faster than other programming languages and therefore provides excellent performance.

 - The multithreaded environment of Java allows the user to perform multiple tasks simultaneously in a program.